torpid-prey/ObChecked-docs/examples/profile/chs-material-grade-by-depth-and-thickness.md

 ## Strategy

-Use one CHS regex Match to extract the key profile values, then apply many `MATERIAL` targets with Conditions based on both depth and thickness.
+Use one CHS regex Match to extract the key profile values, then apply many `MATERIAL` Targets with Conditions based on both depth and thickness.

 This approach avoids duplicating the same regex logic repeatedly.